artcom/artcom.github.io/_drafts/one-year-of-mqtt.md

 The obvious solution to the problems above is to use some kind of request/response mechanism.
 So we decided to build an HTTP API that would allow us to query retained messages.
 Luckily, the broker we use, [HiveMQ](http://www.hivemq.com), has a powerful [plugin interface](http://www.hivemq.com/docs/plugins/latest/) including support for HTTP.
 That made it easy to build a plugin to provide such an HTTP API.

-Today, we're open-sourcing this plugin, the **HTTP API Plugin** for HiveMQ.
-You can find the source code on [GitHub](http://github.com/artcom/hivemq-http-api-plugin) with ready-to-use `.jar` files in the [releases section](http://github.com/artcom/hivemq-http-api-plugin/releases).
-For a documentation of the actual API, please refer to the [README](https://github.com/artcom/hivemq-http-api-plugin#http-api).
+Today, we're open-sourcing this plugin, the **Retained Message Query Plugin** for HiveMQ.
+You can find the source code on [GitHub](https://github.com/artcom/hivemq-retained-message-query-plugin) with ready-to-use `.jar` files in the [releases section](https://github.com/artcom/hivemq-retained-message-query-plugin/releases).
+For a documentation of the actual API, please refer to the [README](https://github.com/artcom/hivemq-retained-message-query-plugin#http-api).

 We hope that you'll find our plugin useful.
 Feel free to open an issue on GitHub in case you have feedback, questions or want to contribute!